 - Go bold with shishito peppers, sliced poblano peppers, mini sweet peppers, Cornichons or your favorite pickles, fennel, and beets, shoot you can even do radicchio.

-How to Blanche Vegetables for your Crudités Board
+How to Blanch Vegetables for your Crudités Board

 What is blanching?

-Heat a large pot of while to a rolling boil.
+The steps are simple: Heat a large pot of water to a rolling boil.
 Place washed and trimmed veggies carefully into boiling water for allotted time (see below).

 Remove when done, immediately plunging into large bowl of ice water, chilling for same time they boiled.